-Definition: Supply Curve’s shape is driven by the cost behaviour, and the cost behaviour is persistent to the uncertain trend of prices in the input market.
+Definition: Supply Curve represents a pictorial depiction of the price and quantity relation of the commodities.
+Its shape is driven by cost behaviour, and the cost behaviour is constant to the uncertain trend of prices in the input market.
 If the company manufacture more products, it leads to a high cost per unit, and then the company shows the explicit relation amidst the price and the supply and depicts the high inclined supply curve.

 Content: Supply Curve